 Induction and Ordeal Membership

 The induction ceremony, called the Ordeal, is the first step toward full membership.
-During the experience, candidates maintain silence, receive small amounts of food, work on camp improvement projects, and are required to sleep alone, apart from other campers.
+During the experience, candidates must overcome four challenges to seal their membership.
 The entire experience is designed to teach significant values.

 After two years of service as a Brotherhood member, and with the approval of the national Order of the Arrow Committee, a Scout may be recognized with the Vigil Honor for outstanding service to Scouting, his lodge, and the community.
 This honor is bestowed by special selection and is limited to one person for every 50 members registered with the lodge each year.